matt7salomon/matt7salomon.github.io/README.md

 Fine-tuned GPT 3.5 turbo and GPT 4o mini to receive complaint files submitted to a law firm as input and extract the necessary features that lawyers spent hundreds of hours to extract in the past.
 The fine-tuning was done on a scale.ai and Azure-ML platform and the dataset for fine-tuning was extracted using an API call to relativity database that the lawyers had previously used.

 ### Fine-tuning Llama2 model for question answering based on previous customer calls:
+This was a 0 to 1 product ideation to deployment into production.
 Fine-tuned a llama2 model on a databricks platform to be able to respond to questions that the account executives had on the products from the saved chat between system's engineers and the customers that were saved as scripts.
 The product reduced the need for account executives to reach out to technical personnel to get information about the products within the company portfolio.

 ### Health Insurance Risk:
 Evaluated risk of small corporate accounts with under 250 members to decide if the insurance company should extend a quote or adjust a quote for these customers.
 Our model decided increments, decrements, or decline to quote for small corporate customers where historical claims data did not exist for a 2 year ongoing engagement.
 The provider was previously using a prescription only model and I helped them extended to a prescription+medical model improving metrics and saving the company money.